Belle - released 2014 by Fox Searchlight

 "For Lord Mansfield's Study at Kenwood House I wanted to make a bold statement with the atmosphere to reflect his severity and clear opinion on the law of the country.
 We chose a very white space to refer to this which I warmed up with mid-tone woodwork and gold details."

-"I wanted the dinner party to be a grotesque affair with sumptuous food spread across their table.
-We had found an archived cook book from the Georgian period which contained recopies for delicacies such as gold-plates fish and large jellies containing shrimp, fruit and rose flowers.
+"I wanted the dinner party to be a grotesque affair with sumptuous food spread across their dining table.
+We had found an archived cook book from the Georgian period which contained recipes for delicacies such as fish lavishly covered with gold leaf and large jellies containing shrimp, fruit and rose buds.
 They all appeared in this scene."

 When the Mansfield's take a trip to stay in the London house in Bloomsbury Square a marked change in their surroundings was the aim.
 "I chose to make the proportions more human with lower ceilings, to make the wall coverings more sumptuous by using veined marble, emerald felt, mahogany panelling and gold leaf hand painted with Chinoiserie.
 Belle and Elizabeth looked much more at home and in control within this environment."